 \subsection{Downstream Tasks}

 We evaluate all ECG encoders with linear probing on six downstream settings.
 Full dataset details, including label definitions and prevalence, are provided in Appendix \ref{sec:datasets}.

-All ECGs are standardized to a 10-second 12-lead segment in millivolts sampled at 500 Hz.
-We remove recordings that have a \texttt{NaN} or \texttt{Inf} sample.
-We split data into train/val/test partitions (70/10/20), except for PTB-XL and EchoNext which use standard splits, and the patient forecasting task, whose authors follow a 75/10/15 split \cite{poterucha2025, strodthoff2021, bergamaschi2025}.
+All ECGs are standardized to 10-second 12-lead segments in millivolts sampled at 500 Hz.
+We remove recordings with \texttt{NaN} or \texttt{Inf} samples.
+We use dataset-level train/val/test splits (70/10/20), except PTB-XL and EchoNext, which use standard splits, and the patient forecasting task, which follows a 75/10/15 split \cite{poterucha2025, strodthoff2021, bergamaschi2025}.

 \textbf{PTB-XL.} PTB-XL consists of 21,837 12-lead 10-second ECGs from 18,885 patients \cite{wagner2022}.
 It is split into four multi-label classification tasks that assess arrhythmia and waveform abnormalities, with varying numbers of binary targets: \textsc{Super} (5 labels), \textsc{Sub} (23 labels), \textsc{Form} (19 labels), and \textsc{Rhythm} (12 labels).
-Each task has a different number of samples, detailed in Appendix \ref{sec:datasets-pbtxl}.
+Each task has a different number of samples, as detailed in Appendix \ref{sec:datasets-pbtxl}.

 \textbf{CPSC2018.} This dataset includes 6,877 12-lead ECGs, with arrhythmia and waveform morphology annotations \cite{liu2018}.
 Recording duration varies between 5 and 72 seconds.
 We exclude recordings shorter than 10 seconds, and for longer recordings, clip them to 10 seconds.
 Appendix \ref{sec:datasets-cpsc2018} contains more details.